 Discount: The character is granted 10% price cuts on all goods purchased through the factions.

 Fence: The character finds a place to sell stolen goods they have acquired.

 Command Authority: Faction units recognize the character as a superior and will take orders from the character as long as they do not contradict orders from faction superiors.

 Invite: The faction invites a character along for some type of mission that may hold a profit for all.

 Access: Building prestige with the faction gives the character access to another faction or location.

 Items: The character gains access to special rare items through the faction.

 Follower: The character is granted a companion to aid them.
 Unlike profession subordinates these followers are fully combat ready.
-They level normally but join at two levels below the character.

 Healing: Provides the character a place to heal the severely injured or recently fallen allies.